YOU ARE LOOKING FOR BUSINESS ACQUISITION FINANCING!

 STARTING THE VALUATION PROCESS IN ACQUIRING A BUSINESS

-Business value and how companies are valued are key in a successful business purchase and financing for a small business.
-The pro's talk about ' future cash flows ' and ' earning potential ' but the formulas and calculations around these can sometimes be a little overwhelming with respect to the right purchase price.
-For a starter, the purchase price part of buying a business is key and should always require some third-party input from a business pro.
-While future earnings are key there are a number of areas that require your focus - including ' what are the cash flows today '!
+The pros talk about ' future cash flows ' and ' earning potential,' but the formulas and calculations surrounding these can sometimes be a little overwhelming when it comes to choosing the right purchase price.
+For starters, the purchase price part of buying a business is key and should always require some third-party input from a business pro.

-The valuation of the target company you are considering purchasing is critical as it determines the worth of the company.
-Acquisition financing lenders will also place the same key emphasis on business valuation when it comes to business acquisition loans.
+Acquisition financing lenders will also place the same key emphasis on business valuation regarding business acquisition loans.
 That valuation figure provides a strong basis for banks, commercial finance companies, or asset-based lenders to determine the level of risk in a transaction.

-When it comes to asset-intensive businesses the true value of the assets of the business helps backstop the valuation - in some cases appraisals might benefit the buyer as well as the lender.
-As in all businesses ' cash flow is king; so a strong assessment of how the business generates cash will be key in any valuation decision - understanding historical cash flows, as well as realistic projections, will also help determine repayment of business acquisition loans.
+In some cases, appraisals might benefit both the buyer and the lender.
+As in all businesses, cash flow is king, so a strong assessment of how the business generates cash will be key in any valuation decision.
+Understanding historical cash flows and realistic projections will also help determine the repayment of business acquisition loans.

 VALUING HARD ASSETS VERSUS SOFT ASSETS OF THE BUSINESS